 Phreatophytes: Plants that have adapted to arid environments by growing extremely long roots, allowing them to acquire moisture near the water table, are called Phreatophytes.
 A good example is the mesquite; its roots are the longest of any desert plant.
 Mesquite roots have been found in a copper mine shaft 160 feet beneath the surface.
 However, 90% of the roots of a mesquite remain in the top 3 feet of soil.
 The deep taproot helps the plant survive drought, while the surface roots are ready to soak up the scarce rainfall of the winter or the sudden downpour of the monsoon.

 Two native mesquite trees, the Honey Mesquite and the Velvet Mesquite, are native to Saddlebrooke.
 Other species of Mesquite have been introduced into the area for landscaping.
 The Creosote bush is also one of the most successful of all desert species, because it utilizes a combination of many adaptations.
 Instead of thorns, it relies for protection on a smell and taste that wildlife find unpleasant.
 It has tiny leaves that close their stomata (pores) during the day to avoid water loss and open them at night to absorb moisture.
+Other desert plants using behavioral adaptations have developed a lifestyle in conformance with the seasons of greatest moisture and/or coolest temperatures.
+These types of plants are referred to as perennials, plants that live for several years, and annuals, plants that live for only a season.

 Desert perennials often survive by remaining dormant during dry periods of the year, then spring to life when water becomes available.